alimirza99/signup-form/README.md

 password and confirm password should be same

-you can also login using facebook,twitter
+you can also login using facebook,twitter and geogle

 it is made using html and css